Vonage/vivid-3/libs/components/README.md

 ### Fonts (Prerequisite)

-- `node_modules/@vonage/vivid/styles/fonts/spezia.css` - Loads the *Spezia* variable font and defines its font face values. *Spezia* is Vonage's branded font and is required by most Vivid components. folder also contains the font files.
+Vivid uses `Montserrat` and `Roboto Mono` Google fonts.
+Learn how to load fonts into your application [with google-fonts](https://fonts.google.com/knowledge/using_type/using_web_fonts_from_a_font_delivery_service#loading-web-fonts)

+** Unless explicitly stated otherwise, *Vonage products* should use the brand specified `Spezia` font families.
+Vonage teams may review guidelines at the [Spezia webfont kit](https://github.com/Vonage/spezia-webfont-kit).

 Note that font files are not included within the css file, and must be copied to application assets separately (within the same parsed css folder).
 This is to allow the author to choose the most appropriate way to load the font files based on their project.

 ### Core (Optional)